 The Northwest Territories Power Corporation (NTPC) has prepared this appendix to the Taltson Facility Waste Management Plan (WMP) for the Taltson Winter Road (WR), between Fort Smith and the Taltson Hydroelectric Facility (the Facility) located on the Taltson River, Northwest Territories.
-The Taltson WR is required to support upgrade and maintenance activities at the Facility and is tentatively scheduled for construction and operation for three to five seasons, beginning in January 2020.
+The Taltson WR is required to support upgrade and maintenance activities at the Facility and wasplanned to be constructed and operated for three to five seasons beginning in January 2020.
+The Taltson WR was not constructed during the 2022 season, but is tentatively scheduled for construction in the Spring of 2023 and Spring of 2024.
+It is anticipated that the Taltson WR will not be required beyond Spring of 2024.